Types of Insurance Coverage

 Agents, Brokers and Insurance Companies

 Auto insurance in the Bay Area is often expensive.
 Some companies offer the possibility of a "good student" discount with their policies for students with a "B" grade average or better.
 An insurance agent works exclusively for one insurance company.
 A broker or independent insurance agent works with many different insurance companies and policies, and can compare different rates for you.
 Before you purchase insurance, make sure the agent/broker and insurer you select are licensed by the California Department of Insurance (1-800-927-4357).
-There is information about auto insurance companies and insurance terminology that is very helpful at the State of California's Department of Insurance.
+The State of California's Department of Insurance website has information about auto insurance companies and insurance terminology that is very helpful.